webpack/webpack.js.org/src/content/configuration/watch.md

 ### Windows Paths

-Because webpack expects absolute paths for many config options such as `__dirname + '/app/folder'` the Windows `\` path separator can break some functionality.
+Because webpack expects absolute paths for many configuration options such as `__dirname + '/app/folder'` the Windows `\` path separator can break some functionality.

 Use the correct separators.
 I.e. `path.resolve(__dirname, 'app/folder')` or `path.join(__dirname, 'app', 'folder')`.